Bira/octopus-carnival/_drafts/wir-mm-4e-traits-appendix.md

 - Githzerai and Minotaurs would appear in the PHB 3.

-- Githyanki would appear in the Dark Sun Player's Guide.

-- Drow would appear in Heroes of the Forgotten Kingdoms.
+- Drow would appear in the Forgotten Realms Player's Guide and then in Heroes of the Forgotten Kingdoms.

 That's almost all of them, isn't it?
-Some of the others might have gotten articles in Dragon or Dungeon as well (I know gnolls did), but they still ended up with less support overall.
+Gnolls and Shadar-kai would get articles in Dragon or Dungeon, but they still ended up with less support overall.
 At some point in the edition the ability score bonuses also went from "+2 to these two fixed scores" to "+2 to one fixed score and +2 to one of these other two scores", and some of the races here never did get that third option.
 Still, this appendix was pretty useful before all of this extra material came out.

 And this slightly maudlin post finally finishes our Let's Read of the first Monster Manual!
 I hope you enjoyed it.
 I plan on doing the other two and the